samsung-cnct/kraken-lib/README.md

 `docker pull quay.io/samsung_cnct/k2:latest`

 ## Preparing the environment

 ### Initial K2 Directory
-If this is your first time using K2, use K2 docker image to generate a 'sensible defaults' configuration (this assumes AWS is the infrastructure provider):
+If this is your first time using K2, use the K2 Docker image to generate a 'sensible defaults' configuration (this assumes AWS is the infrastructure provider):

-With docker container:
+With the Docker container:

 ```bash
 docker run -v ~:/root --rm=true -it quay.io/samsung_cnct/k2:latest ./up.sh --generate
 ```

-With cloned repo:
+With the cloned repo:

 ```bash
 ./up.sh --generate
 ```

-This will generate a config.yaml file at
+This will generate a config.yaml file located at

 ```
 ~/.kraken/config.yaml